evkx/evkx.github.io/content/technology/battery/cell/_index.md

     <figcaption><h4>Tesla 4680 cylinder battery</h4></figcaption>
 </figure>

 One advantage is mechanical stability.
 The round shape of the battery distributes the internal pressure from side reactions over the cell circumference almost evenly.
-This allows the cell to tolerate a higher level of internal pressure without deformation.
+This stability allows the cell to tolerate higher internal pressure without deformation.

+Another advantage is that it is possible to get a high throughput of cells from production lines.

 Tesla is one of the few EV manufacturers that uses this.
 [BMW will start](https://www.press.bmwgroup.com/global/article/detail/T0403470EN/more-performance-co2-reduced-production-significantly-lower-costs:-bmw-group-to-use-innovative-round-bmw-battery-cells-in-neue-klasse-from-2025?language=en) using it in next generation.